NeuroTechX/bci-workshop/INSTRUCTIONS.md

 - Beta  (16-31 Hz)
 - Gamma (> 31 Hz)

+These are the features that you visualized in E1.2 in Figure 2.

-We expect each band to reflect specific mental processes and activities.
-For example, we know that closing the eyes and relaxing provokes an increase in Alpha activity and a decrease in Beta activity, especially at the back of the head.
+We expect each band to reflect specific mental activities.
+For example, we know that closing the eyes and relaxing provokes an increase in Alpha band activity and a decrease in Beta band activity, especially at the back of the head.
 We will try to reproduce this result now.

 1. Open the script ```exercise_01_one_channel.py```.
 2. Change the value of the ```eeg_buffer_secs``` parameter to around 40.
 3. Run the script and look at the second figure.
-4. Keep your eyes open for 20 seconds (again, minize your movements).
+4. Keep your eyes open for 20 seconds (again, try to minimize your movements).
-5. Close your eyes and relax for another 20 seconds (minize your movements).
+5. Close your eyes and relax for another 20 seconds (minimize your movements).

 Do you see a difference between the first and the last 20-s windows for the Alpha and Beta features?